Greece sees 'imperial fantasies' in Turkey maritime claims, wants tougher EU action

-After meeting Cypriot President Nicos Anastasiades and Egypt’s President Abdel Fattah al-Sisi in Nicosia, Greek Prime Minister Kyriakos Mitsotakis said they all agreed that Ankara is “blatantly” violating international law.
+After meeting Cypriot President Nicos Anastasiades and Egyptian President Abdel Fattah al-Sisi in Nicosia, Greek Prime Minister Kyriakos Mitsotakis said they all agreed that Ankara was “blatantly” violating international law.

-“Turkey’s leadership has fantasies of imperial behaviour with aggressive behaviour from Syria to Libya, Somalia to Cyprus, from the Aegean to the Caucus,” he said.
+“Turkey’s leadership has fantasies of imperial behaviour with aggressive behaviour from Syria to Libya, Somalia to Cyprus, from the Aegean to the Caucasus,” he said.

 “It is not possible for a state, a third state, a country which is a candidate for EU membership, to be exempt from (customs) duties, to reap the benefits of the common market but at the same time threaten the eastern borders of the European Union,” he said.

-Huge gas finds off Egypt and Israel in recent years have prompted a rush of Mediterranean states claiming waters for future hydrocarbons research, exposing deep and longstanding disagreements.
+Huge gas finds off the coasts of Egypt and Israel in recent years have prompted a rush of Mediterranean states claiming waters for future hydrocarbons research, exposing deep and longstanding disagreements.

 The attempt to stake rival claims has also brought other players into the fray; Turkey and Libya agreed on sea boundaries last year, a pact which Athens says infringes its continental shelf.

-This year Greece signed a deal outlining a maritime boundary with Egypt, infuriating Turkey which says it encroaches on its territory.
+This year Greece signed a deal outlining a maritime boundary with Egypt, infuriating Turkey, which says the move encroaches on its territory.

-Greece, Egypt and Cyprus hold regular summits to further regional cooperation.
-Sisi described the tripartite cooperation mechanism as ‘unique’.
+Turkish Vice President Fuat Oktay said later on Wednesday that Turkey’s seismic exploration activities in the eastern Mediterranean would continue and that Ankara did not need to get anyone’s permission.

-The accords defining maritime borders, Sisi said, reflected the will to benefit from ‘wealth available, especially promising oil and gas reserves’.
+“What we do is within our own continental shelf, so we are talking about outside interference in our efforts in an area for which we don’t feel the need to get permission from anyone to operate,” Oktay said in an interview with broadcaster CNN Turk.

-“We agreed on the need to address those escalatory policies that destabilise the region, and the need to coordinate with international partners to take appropriate measures to maintain regional security requirements,” Sisi said.
+“Of course we can carry out exploration wherever we want and we do so.
+We will continue our work.
+The deal signed with Libya, the regions just south of Crete, are part of this.”

-Reporting By Michele Kambas and Renee Maltezou in Nicosia and Athens, and Mohamed Wali in Cairo, Editing by William Maclean
+Reporting By Michele Kambas and Renee Maltezou in Nicosia and Athens, and Mohamed Wali in Cairo; Additional reporting by Tuvan Gumrukcu in Ankara; Editing by William Maclean/Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.